Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 What happens if I don't scrape the glue before I plane the wood?

-While any planer will gladly remove the glue it will damage the planer blades.
-As most glues dry rock hard the impact of the glue on the blade will more quickly dull the blades (even carbide).
-And not to mention, uneven glue creates an uneven thickness.
-Due to that variation you can inadvertently be faced with planing your boards too thin.
+While any planer will gladly remove the glue, it will damage the planer blades.
+As most glues dry rock hard, the impact of the glue on the blade will more quickly dull the edges (even carbide).
+An uneven bond creates a variable thickness.
+Due to that variation, you can inadvertently be faced with planing your boards too thin.

 How do you remove hard glue from wood?

-Hard glue is removed with a wood glue scraper that is specially designed to rip the excess glue from the wood surface.
-As the glue binding the boards is dried and bonded, the excess glue, with the right scraper, comes off easily when scraped.
+Hard glue is removed with a wood glue scraper designed to rip the excess adhesive from the wood surface.
+As the glue binding the boards is dried and bonded, the excess glue, with the proper scraper, comes off easily when scraped.

 What is a glue scraper?

 A glue scraper is a specialty tool with a steel or carbide blade that removes glue forced out of wood joints.
-Since glue joints must be wet on all wood surfaces this forces some excess glue to be pushed out during clamping.
+Since glue joints must be wet on all wood surfaces, this forces some excess adhesive to be pushed out during clamping.
 And the glue scraper quickly removes this excess glue.

 Is there an alternative to scraping glue?

-Scraping glue from wood panels isn’t bad.
-Due to boards needing a fully “wet” joint you’ll want some excess glue on the surface to know you’ve completely bonded wood edges.
-However, I like to have just enough there’s not a puddle of glue.
-As such, when I’m scraping there should be a reasonable amount of glue being removed.
+Scraping glue from wood panels is required.
+Due to boards needing a thoroughly “wet” joint, you’ll want some excess adhesive on the surface to know you’ve wholly bonded wood edges.
+However, I like to have just enough so there’s not a puddle of glue.
+As such, when I’m scraping, a reasonable amount of glue should be removed.

 Can I use a heat gun to remove wood glue?

-Absolutely not.
-Unless it’s on an old piece where the glue has dried for months.
-Due to the bonding and curing time you’ll risk weakening a wood joint by heating the glue.
-Just think, if the surface is weakened to scrape the interior joint will be too.
+No. Unless it’s on an old piece where the glue has dried for months, due to the bonding and curing time, you’ll risk weakening a wood joint by heating the glue.
+If the surface is cut to scrape, the interior joint will be too.
 Save the heat gun for removing paint or other refinishing.
 And not for fresh glue joints.

 • About the Author